clemsos/micromesomacro.com/call-to-authors.md

 ![](/uploads/book/book-rendering.jpg)

-### After two fruitful editions in Lyon, time has come for our discussions to get out of the conference room and circulate across the wider world. *Micro Meso Macro* will now become a catalogue made of original works shown during the conferences in Lyon.
+### After two fruitful editions in Lyon, time has come for our discussions to get out of the conference room and circulate across the wider world. *Micro Meso Macro* will now become a catalogue of the original works shown in Lyon.

 ### About the book